-0 Time Action Owner Timing Map employee diversity relative to the communities we serve to understand how they reflect each other.
-People Services - Workforce Planning From November 2022 Expand the equalities data maintained for our Customer Voices to ensure we have diverse representation/ representation from certain groups when relevant (i.e. reviewing a service that has a specific impact) Stronger Voices/ Digital Innovation Develop from November 2022 Use equalities data to identity any EDI considerations (e.g. particular needs regarding language translation) in communities and, where appropriate, work with community to respond to these considerations Stronger Voices Post- November 2022 2.2 Diversification of our engagement structures Aim: We will engage and co-design services with a large in a way that suits their needs diverse group of customers Aim: We will engage and co-design services with a large in a way that suits their needs diverse group of customers Aim: We will engage and co-design services with a large Aim: We will engage and co-design services with a large in a way that suits their needs Action Continue to engage Customer Voices - draw priorities, how customers want to engage with us and provide the support they need to do that i.e. improvement in IT Owner Stronger Timing
+Action Owner Timing Map employee diversity relative to the communities we serve to understand how they reflect each other.
+People Services - Workforce Planning From Census release Expand the equalities data maintained for our Customer Voices to ensure we have diverse representation/ representation from certain groups when relevant (i.e. reviewing a service that has a specific impact) Stronger Voices/ Digital Innovation Develop from November 2022 Use equalities data to identity any EDI considerations (e.g. particular needs regarding language translation) in communities and, where appropriate, work with community to respond to these considerations Stronger Voices Post- collection

+2.2 Diversification of our engagement structures

+Aim: We will engage and co-design services with a large, diverse group of customers in a way that suits their needs